 The Ferry Building Marketplace

-From Fisherman’s Wharf, you can walk East to the Ferry Building Marketplace.
+From Fisherman’s Wharf, walk East to the Ferry Building Marketplace.

 The historic Ferry Building opened in 1898 with a 245 ft clock tower standing on top of it.
 It was a travel hub for travelers arriving by train.
 Today it is a food hall and a ferry terminal.